JeanBaptisteServais/Jojo-detector-/README.md

 3) - and course them one by one, if the first contour is white, superpose this to the orignal picture and make all the rest in white.

 4) - And we can have only have a knife.
+We repeat the operation for all objects <em>here 4 times for 4 knifes !</em>

 5) - Before training we only take the object without the white background.